-In a Capitalist economy it has been noted that money is social power; affording the possesor the possibility of purchasing just about anything including access to governance, markets, territories and the domination of other's bodies.
+In a capitalist economy it has been noted that money is social power; affording the possesor the possibility of purchasing just about anything including access to governance, markets, territories and the domination of other's bodies.
 Non-capitalist / anti-colonial social power refers to all of the forms of power that exist beyond the structures, regulations and intersectional oppressions that are inherent in the capitalist / colonial world system.
-When forms of knowledge, ways of being, genders, racialization, territories and myriad other forms of existence are designated as having no worth in monetary terms in a Capitalist economic system, they are treated as worthless.
+When forms of knowledge, ways of being, genders, racialization, territories and myriad other forms of existence are designated as having no monetary value in a capitalist economic system, they are treated as worthless.
 However, there are many forms of social power that are at play at any given time in any given geography.
-These forms of power are obfuscated by Capitalist systems of valuing.
+These forms of power are obfuscated by capitalist systems of value.
 In this session we will look at how non-capitalist / anti-colonial social power is manifest and maintained.

-RESEARCH WITHOUT OPPRESSION I: RESEARCH METHODS FOR NON-HIERARCHICAL KNOWLEDGE CREATION
+RESEARCH WITHOUT OPPRESSION I: RESEARCH METHODS FOR NON-HIERARCHICAL KNOWLEDGE CREATION and beyond for creating knowledge without mistreating or dominating community members, co-investigators and / or research participants.